jae0/bio.snowcrab/inst/markdown/snowcrab_presentation_assessment.md

 - S-ENS: strong and stable size structure suggestive of a stable size/age structure; recruitment expected in 2025 and elevated soft-shell capture will require care

 - CFA 4X: erratic inter-annual patterns of low recruitment.
-The small mode near 68 mm CW (~instar 10 and so 1-3 years toentry to fishery)
+The small mode near 68 mm CW (~instar 10 and so 1-3 years to entry to fishery)

-## Reproduction
+## Reproduction (longer term)

-- Continued recruitment of female crab into the mature (egg-bearing) stage of the population in all areas
+N-ENS:

-- N-ENS and 4X: decline in numerical densities of both the mature and adolescent females since 2017.
+    - decline in numerical densities of both the mature and adolescent females since 2017.
+    - low egg and larval production is expected in next year

+S-ENS:
-- S-ENS increase since 2021
+    - increase since 2021
+    - egg and larval production is expected to be high in the next year

+4X:
+    - decline in numerical densities of both the mature and adolescent females since 2017
-- Egg and larval production is expected to be moderate to high in the next year in all areas except N-ENS
+    - egg and larval production is expected to be moderate in the next year
     - A notable absence of immature females is evident in 4X: predation and habitat loss?

 ```{r}
 #| label: fig-sizefeq-female